Facetia

-The first printed joke book is Facetiae (full title: Poggii Florentini Oratoris clarissimi facetiarum liber) by Poggio Bracciolini, first published in 1470 and reprinted many times, although earlier manuscripts of this type are known, e..g., Libellus de facetiis Rudolfi regis ("A Little Book with Facetiae about King Rudolph") by a Strasbourg clergyman Albert of Strasbourg, which contained anecdotes about Rudolf I of Germany (erroneously attributed to a certain Albertus Argentinensis).
-Since then many other authors printed collections of facetiae, in Latin, and later in other European languages.
+The first printed joke book is Facetiae (full title: Poggii Florentini Oratoris clarissimi facetiarum liber, English: A book of jokes by Poggius, the most famous Florentine orator) by Poggio Bracciolini, first published in 1470 and reprinted many times.
+Earlier manuscripts of this type are known, such as Libellus de facetiis Rudolfi regis ("A Little Book with Facetiae about King Rudolph") by a Strasbourg clergyman Albert of Strasbourg, which contained anecdotes about Rudolf I of Germany (erroneously attributed to a certain Albertus Argentinensis); however, Bracciolini's is the first printed joke book.
+Since then many other authors printed collections of facetiae, first, in Latin and later, in other European languages.